Recently I was interviewed for the Emotional Autoimmunity podcast with Kerry Jeffrey.

 So that was interesting.
-So that six week when I was at home, I said to I said to my guys at work, I said look somebody come and pick me up because I’m bored out of my brains take me to work.
+So that six weeks when I was at home, I said to my guys at work, I said look somebody comes and pick me up because I’m bored out of my brain take me to work.
 And while I was at work with them, just watching them work, just paying attention to what they were doing and not really working.
 I started to feel the numbness again.

 And this time I couldn’t it happened really quickly like a got to the point where I couldn’t feel my entire left side really rapidly within about 10 minutes.
 And had one of the guys drive me to drive me home, thinking that that was the best thing to do.
-And on the way home or a my wife told me to pick me up to be ready to go to the hospital.
-So I went with her jumped in the car and we live about it’s about a good 20 minute 15 minute drive i’d say from home.
+And on the way home or my wife told me to pick me up to be ready to go to the hospital.
+So I went with her jumped in the car and we live about it’s about a good 20-minute 15-minute drive I’d say from home.

 And on the way from the hospital to I beg your pardon from home to the hospital.
-I was chatting with my wife there was no issues it was are all good.
-We got to the hospital emergency door, and she dropped me off there and said, Look our game plan to kind of come back and see you so.
+I was chatting with my wife there were no issues it was all good.
+We got to the hospital emergency door, and she dropped me off there and said, Look our game plan is to kind of come back and see you so.

 I don’t reckon it would have taken her more than around 10 minutes or 15 minutes to get back to me.
-But in that time, I had gone to the triage nurse and started to explain to them that I was feeling these, these sensations again.
+But at that time, I had gone to the triage nurse and started to explain to them that I was feeling, these sensations again.
 And by the time by the time I walked now 50 meters from the car to the triage nurse, I had started to forget things.